garvit2010/paheliya.com/README.md

 48. Footsteps.
 49. What has many keys but can’t open a single lock?
 50. A piano.
-51. Where does today come before yesterday?The dictionary.
+51. Where does today come before yesterday?
+52. The dictionary.
-52. What has many rings but no fingers?A phone.
+53. What has many rings but no fingers?
+54. A phone.
-53. If you have me, you want to share me.
+55. If you have me, you want to share me.
 If you share me, you haven’t kept me.
-What am I?A secret.
+What am I?
+56. A secret.
-54. What goes up and down but doesn’t move?A staircase.
+57. What goes up and down but doesn’t move?
+58. A staircase.
-55. Which month of the year has 28 days?All of them.
+59. Which month of the year has 28 days?
+60. All of them.
-56. What needs to be broken before you can use it?An egg.
+61. What needs to be broken before you can use it?
+62. An egg.
-57. What has a neck but doesn’t have a head?A bottle.
+63. What has a neck but doesn’t have a head?
+64. A bottle.
-58. How do you spell “cow” with thirteen letters?See O Double You
+65. How do you spell “cow” with thirteen letters?
+66. See O Double You
-59. What goes up but never comes down?Your age.
+67. What goes up but never comes down?Your age.
-60. David’s parents have three sons: Snap, Crackle, and what?David.
+68. David’s parents have three sons: Snap, Crackle, and what?
+69. David.
-61. I am an odd number.
+70. I am an odd number.
 Take away a letter and I become even.
-What am I?Seven.
+What am I?
+71. Seven.
-62. The person who makes it doesn’t need it.
+72. The person who makes it doesn’t need it.
 The person who buys it doesn’t use it.
 The person who uses it doesn’t see it or feel it.
-What is it?A coffin.
+What is it?
+73. A coffin.
-63. I have four fingers and a thumb, but I’m not alive.
-What am I?A glove.
+74. I have four fingers and a thumb, but I’m not alive.
+What am I?
+75. A glove.
-64. What kind of room has no doors, walls, or windows?A mushroom.
+76. What kind of room has no doors, walls, or windows?
+77. A mushroom.
-65. How many seconds are in a year?Twelve.
+78. How many seconds are in a year?
+79. Twelve.
 January 2nd, February 2nd, March 2nd…
-66. What is the only word in the dictionary that is spelled wrong?Wrong.
+80. What is the only word in the dictionary that is spelled wrong?
+81. Wrong.
 W-R-O-N-G.
-67. Which word becomes shorter when you add two letters to it?Short.
+82. Which word becomes shorter when you add two letters to it?
+83. Short.
-68. What can you break without touching it?A promise.
+84. What can you break without touching it?
+85. A promise.
-69. Poor people have it.
+86. Poor people have it.
 Rich people need it.
 If you eat it, you die.
-What is it?Nothing.
+What is it?
+87. Nothing.
 45. I sometimes run, but I can’t walk.
-What am I?A nose.
+What am I?
+46. A nose.
-46. It can fill a room, but it takes up no space.
-What is it?Light.
+47. It can fill a room, but it takes up no space.
+What is it?
+48. Light.
-47. What goes away as soon as you talk about it?Silence.
+49. What goes away as soon as you talk about it?
+50. Silence.
-48. I can be bigger than you but weigh nothing at all.
-What am I?Your shadow.
+51. I can be bigger than you but weigh nothing at all.
+What am I?
+52. Your shadow.
-49. What starts with T, ends with T, and has T inside it?A teapot.
+53. What starts with T, ends with T, and has T inside it?
+54. A teapot.
-50. I have a head, but I have no brain.
-What am I?Lettuce.
+55. I have a head, but I have no brain.
+What am I?
+56. Lettuce.

 1   Riddle: I’m tall when I’m young, and I’m short when I’m old.
 What am I?
 Answer: A candle